syncfusion-content/wpf-docs/wpf/Tile-View/TileViewItem-Header.md

 ### Change border for TileViewItem header

 You can change the border color of the each `TileViewItem` header separately by using the [TileViewItem.HeaderBorderBrush](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewItem~HeaderBorderBrush.html) property.
 You can also change the header border thickness by using the [TileViewItem.HeaderBorderThickness](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewItem~HeaderBorderThickness.html) property.
-The default value of `TileViewItem.HeaderBorderBrush` property is `Dark Blue` and `TileViewItem.HeaderBorderThickness` proeprty is `{0,0,0,1}`.
+The default value of `TileViewItem.HeaderBorderBrush` property is `Dark Blue` and `TileViewItem.HeaderBorderThickness` property is `{0,0,0,1}`.

 {% tabs %}
 {% highlight xaml %}